Manasvi27-04/eeg-ecg-cognitive-load-fusion/README.md

 # Attention-Based Multimodal EEG-ECG Fusion for Cognitive Load Assessment

-An attention-based deep learning framework that fuses EEG and ECG signals to classify driver cognitive load (mental workload), benchmarked against 16 state-of-the-art baselines on the public CL-Drive dataset — achieving the highest accuracy across both binary and ternary classification, outperforming the strongest baseline by up to 7.20 percentage points.
+An attention-based deep learning framework that fuses EEG and ECG signals to classify driver cognitive load (mental workload), benchmarked against 16 published baselines (2017–2023) on the public CL-Drive dataset — achieving the highest accuracy across all four evaluation settings (binary/ternary × 10-fold/LOSO), outperforming the strongest baseline by up to 9.73 percentage points.

-> **Note:** This repository currently documents the architecture, methodology,
-> and results of the project.
-Code is being cleaned up for public release —
-> check back for updates, or reach out if you'd like early access.
+Note: This repository currently documents the architecture, methodology, and results of the project.
+Code is being cleaned up for public release — check back for updates, or reach out if you'd like early access.

 ## Motivation

 Driver drowsiness and mental overload are major contributors to road accidents.
 Camera-based and single-signal detection methods often aren't reliable enough on their own.
 This project combines two complementary physiological signals — EEG (brain activity) and ECG (heart activity) — since together they capture a fuller picture of cognitive state than either alone.

 ## Dataset

-Uses the public **CL-Drive** dataset:
+Uses the public CL-Drive dataset:

-- 21 subjects
+21 subjects
-- EEG + ECG recorded via wearables during simulated driving
-- 3,035 labeled 10-second samples
+EEG + ECG recorded via wearables during simulated driving 3,035 labeled 10-second samples
-- Labels: Low / Medium / High mental workload
+Labels: Low / Medium / High mental workload

 No custom hardware or data collection was required — evaluation is entirely on this existing public benchmark.

 ## Architecture